 Delegates at the first Global Indoor Skydiving Summit (ISGS) voiced agreement that there needs to be broad cooperation to foster growth of the young industry and of the sport of indoor skydiving.
-They stopped short, however, from adopting a vision statement.
-“I did not come here to be fitted with a vision statement,” is how one panelist and delegate, Simon Ward, the CEO of iFLY, put it, all the while acknowledging that the points taken up in the text should remain the focus for all stakeholders in indoor skydiving.
+They stopped short, however, of adopting a vision statement.
+“I did not come here to be fitted with a vision statement,” is how Simon Ward, the CEO of iFLY, put it, all the while acknowledging that the points taken up in the text Cooperation should remain the focus for all stakeholders in indoor skydiving.

 33 panelists and about 120 summiteers representing themselves as well as different companies and stakeholder organizations at the first summit agreed that there needs to be broad cooperation in order to: